Basant-Adel/simple_shell/README.md

 0. Betty would be proud #mandatory
 	- Write a beautiful code that passes the Betty checks
 	- Repo: GitHub repository: simple_shell
-1. Simple shell 0.1 #mandatory
+1. Simple shell 0.1 #mandatory (some testcases ✔️)
 	- Write a UNIX command line interpreter.
 		* Usage: simple_shell
 	- Your Shell should: